Before conducting your Pre-Departure Orientation, please review the below information.

 The handouts include:

 Other documents to provide to your students include:

 *Each student’s Temporary ID card/Placement Details Report is available through Beacon as soon as a student is placed in a host family.
 The PDF generated serves as both the placement details report and the ID card.

 To maintain our compliance with current Department of State Regulations, we continue to highlight the most recent regulation changes that took effect:

 Travel & Entry into the United States

 The student arrival process may include a secondary inspection at their port of entry to the US.
 Secondary inspection allows inspectors to conduct additional research in order to verify information.
 Verification is done apart from the primary inspection lines so that an individual case will not cause delays for other arriving passengers.
 Please advise your students to have easy access to the CIEE phone number in case their admission/participation needs to be verified.
 All visitors with a SEVIS record (including J-1 visa holders) may be screened for a SEVIS check as part of this updated arrival process.
 Students should have their visa and all relevant travel documents available (DS-2019 form) for the inspection.
 More information on the entry process may be found here: https://www.cbp.gov/travel/international-visitors

 Affordable Care Act

 Per Department of State regulations, please inform the students that they may be subject to the requirements of the Affordable Care Act.
 As all CIEE students are provided with insurance, this document will most likely not pertain to them.
 More information on the Affordable Care Act may be found here https://www.healthcare.gov/

 William Wilberforce Act

-A PDF copy of the William Wilberforce Act is linked above.
+A PDF copy of the William Wilberforce Act is included in the files that must be shared with the students in our list on the right.
 Please provide each of your students with a copy.

 To conduct your Pre-Departure Orientation (PDO), you will need all of the below files